 For the frosting:

-- 1 cup raw cashews, preferably soaked for a couple hours then ground to a fine paste
+- 1 cup cashews, soaked for at least 2 hours

 *I can’t always find this, so sometimes I sieve regular wholewheat flour to remove some of the coarser wheat bran an just use that.